-I have been teaching reading and writing for 17 years and I like all kinds of storytelling in all forms, either in writing, film, or my favorite, radio.
+I have been teaching reading and writing for 17 years and I like storytelling in all forms, either in writing, film, or my favorite, radio.
 I love all kinds of music, and dabble in guitar and piano.
 I grew up surfing and try to get to the ocean as much as possible.

 I have one daughter and in the summer we can be found tending our blueberry bushes and vegetable garden, or foraging in the forest for wild plants.